Eurasian goshawk: Nest characteristics

 Nests, especially after initial construction, may average between 80 and 120 cm in length and 50 to 70 cm in width, and are around 20 to 25 cm deep.
 After many uses, a nest can range up to 160 cm across and 120 cm in depth and can weigh up to a ton when wet.
-Northern goshawks may adopt nests of other species, common buzzards contributed 5% of nests used in Schleswig-Holstein, including unusually exposed ones on edges of woods and another 2% were built by common ravens or carrion crows, but 93% were built by the goshawks themselves.
+Eurasian goshawks may adopt nests of other species, common buzzards contributed 5% of nests used in Schleswig-Holstein, including unusually exposed ones on edges of woods and another 2% were built by common ravens or carrion crows, but 93% were built by the goshawks themselves.
 While colonising peri-urban areas in Europe, they may displace Eurasian sparrowhawks not only from their territories but may actually try to use overly small sparrowhawk nests, usually resulting in nest collapse.
 One nest was used continuously by different pairs for a period of 17 years.
 A single pair may maintain up to several nests, usually up to two will occur in an area of no more than a few hundred meters.
 One nest may be used in sequential years, but often an alternate is selected.
 During an 18-year-study from Germany, many alternate nests were used, 27 pairs had two, 10 had 3, 5 had 4, one had five and one pair had as many as 11.
 In Poland, pairs had on average two nests.
 The extent of use of alternate nests is unknown as well as their benefit, but they may reduce significant levels of parasites and diseases within the nest.
 In central Europe, the goshawk's nest area can be as small 1 to 2 ha of woods and less than 10 hectares are commonplace.
 Nests are not typically found near forest edges, and usually only one active nest occurs per 100 ha, with active nests from different breeding pairs being seldom less than 600 m apart.
 The most closely spaced active nests by a separate pair on record was 400 m in central Europe, another case of two active nests 200 m apart in Germany was a possible case of polygamy.